Chapter Three... Where's My Hat?

 --------------------------------

 But why me?
 Why was I chosen?
 It wasn’t because of my excellent outdoor skills, although I had built a log cabin outside Idaho City in the 1970's.
-A freak blowdown near the ghost town of Graham had flattened several acres of lodgepole pine, just waiting for someone with an old beat-up truck with terrible brakes, and an unreliable McCulloch chainsaw to haul them away.
+A freak blowdown near the ghost town of Graham had flattened several acres of lodgepole pine, just waiting for someone with an old beat-up truck with terrible brakes, lots of energy, and an unreliable McCulloch chainsaw to haul them away.

 But back to their choice of Host.
 I’m pretty sure they chose me because the price was right.
 I was already on staff, working for the daily public affairs IdahoPTV show, “Idaho Reports.”
-That meant they wouldn’t have to pay me any extra.
+That meant they wouldn’t have to pay me anything extra.
 Theoretically, I was "free."
-The price was right.
-And it helped that I didn’t require much makeup back then and had a halfway pleasant voice, or so I was told.
-The loser in this deal was "Idaho Reports."
-That show lost a producing person for a few days a month, and much more in later years.
+The price was right, and I was available when they needed me.

 A new host was also the perfect time to throw off any semblance of the show’s indoor trappings.
-Instead of a studio, Royce, Peter, and I would head out to exotic places, like Priest Lake, Henry’s Fork of the Snake River, and the St. Joe River.
+Instead of a studio, Royce, Peter, and I would head out to exotic places, like Priest Lake, Henry’s Fork of the Snake River, Silver City, and the St. Joe River.

-But even when the standups were a bit of a stretch, we figured it was no different from what host Marlin Perkins was probably doing for Mutual of Omaha’s “Wild Kingdom,” the leader in national outdoor shows at the time.
+But even when the standups were a stretch, we figured it was no different from what host Marlin Perkins was probably doing for Mutual of Omaha’s “Wild Kingdom,” the leader in national outdoor shows at the time.
 “While Jim attempts to attach the tracking device to the enraged lion, I’m safe in the chopper.
 You can be safe, too, with Mutual of Omaha.”

 Since the standup was the part of the show where I was on-air, I took those moments seriously.
 Sometimes it was the 6th or 7th “take” before my walking and talking measured up to everyone’s expectations.
 We then looked to the cameraman to see if he was happy with his zooms and pans.
-Sometimes one standup could take half an hour before everyone was satisfied.
+Sometimes a 30-second standup could take half an hour before everyone was satisfied.

 I was beginning to see there was nothing easy about going outside to produce an outdoor show.